The History of Halloween: The Chilling History of 14 Halloween Traditions

 Thanks to the popularity of trick-or-treating, Halloween is seen as a celebration for kids today.
-But for those adults who still get into the spirit, you're not alone: Grown-up Halloween parties have been around since the holiday came to America, before it became focused on the young.
+But for those adults who still get into the spirit, you're not alone: Grown-up Halloween parties have been around since the holiday came to America before it became focused on the young.
 Based on the old Samhain feasts, these gatherings featured autumnal foods, like nuts and fruits, and party games.
-Activities associated with the spiritual, such as fortune telling and ghost stories, were also often part of the fun.
+Activities associated with the spiritual, such as fortune-telling and ghost stories, were also often part of the fun.
 Try these Halloween party games to get you in the spooky spirit.

 History of Halloween tradition #7: Bobbing for apples

 Not surprisingly, one of the most time-honored Halloween party games centered around the classic fruit of harvest time, the apple, a symbol of fertility that features in many fortune-telling activities.
 One variation of bobbing for apples purports that whoever can grab the apple with their teeth will marry first; other versions have the apples marked with initials, indicating a successful bobbers' future mate.
 The apple tradition may also have some roots in the Roman harvest festival celebrating Pomona, the goddess of fruit and orchards.

-It may be decorative gourd season today, but did you know the first jack-o-lanterns were carved out of…turnips?
+While today's jack-o-lanterns tend to lean towards comical, when it comes to the history of Halloween traditions like this one, there's a good mix of spooky in the story.
 According to the original Irish legend, Stingy Jack tried to cheat the devil out of his soul.
 But when Jack died, heaven didn't want him either, so the devil cursed him to roam the earth using a carved-out turnip as a lantern.
 A tradition began of carving scary faces into turnips, beets, or potatoes and putting them in the window to scare away "Jack of the Lantern" and other spirits.
+That's right, it may be decorative gourd season today, but the first jack-o-lanterns were carved out of turnips.
 When Halloween came to America, people figured out that pumpkins make even better jack-o-lanterns.
 Try these genius hacks for pumpkin carving you'll use from now on.

 Once American Halloween became more about trick-or-treating and less about causing mayhem, mischief-makers created another night to run amok: October 30.
 In some parts of the United States, it's also called Devil's Night, Goosy Night, Cabbage Night (after the tradition of throwing vegetables), or Gate Night (stealing gates from fences).
-Commonly marked by semi-harmless pranks like egging or toilet-papering houses, ringing doorbells and then running away, and smashing pumpkins, the night became truly scary in 1984 Detroit when over 800 fires were lit.
+Commonly marked by semi-harmless pranks like egging or toilet-papering houses, ringing doorbells and then running away, and smashing pumpkins, the night became truly scary in 1984 in Detroit when over 800 fires were lit.

 Enter... if you dare!
-Purposefully scaring yourself with live or animatronic ghosts, ghouls, and monsters seems silly, but explores our fears of the unknown in a safe environment.
+Purposefully scaring yourself with live or animatronic ghosts, ghouls, and monsters seems silly but explores our fears of the unknown in a safe environment.
 Viewing such macabre scenes began in the nineteenth century, popularized by Madame Tussaud's lifelike Chamber of Horrors in London.
 In 1930s America, creating haunted house-like scenes in basements began as another means of keeping kids out of mischief.
 The popularity of Disneyland's Haunted Mansion, which opened in 1969, revealed the money-making power of the haunted house; the civic organization the Junior Chamber, also known as the Jaycees, then began using them as a fundraising effort.
 Today haunted houses and hayrides abound with major attractions such as California's Knott's Berry Farm known nationwide and part of a $300 million industry.
 Here are more of the best haunted houses in America.